Kaek-Source/How-to-make-games/Part-1/Step 1.md

 Hi there 👋🏻,

 In this tutorial on how to make a games.
-We will be using unity and Visual Studio Code for coding in C#.
+We will be using unity Game Engine and Visual Studio Code for coding in C#.

 Unity uses C# and that's easy to learn and similar to javascript.
 And even unity supports javascript too